SMT-COMP/smt-comp.github.io/benchmarks.md

 The SMT-LIB benchmarks are available in space [root/SMT/SMT-LIB benchmarks/2018-05-20](https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=294532) on StarExec.

-### Main Track
+### Single Problem Track

 {% assign n_benchmarks = 0 %}
 {% for benchmark in site.main-benchmarks %}
   {% assign n_benchmarks = n_benchmarks | plus:1 %}
 {% endfor %}

-All non-incremental SMT-LIB benchmarks are eligible for the main track.
-In total there are {{ n_benchmarks }} main track divisions.
+All non-incremental SMT-LIB benchmarks are eligible for the Single Problem Track.
+In total there are {{ n_benchmarks }} Single Problem Track divisions.

 <table>
     <tr>